8 Most Authentic Japanese Restaurants in Belgium

 City: Brussels

-Specialty: sushi & sashimi
+Specialty: Sushi & sashimi

 Brussel’s sub municipality, Ixelles, accommodates one of Belgium’s most intimate Japanese restaurants.
 Nonbe Daigaku is small but cozy, adorned with Noren curtains that grace its low ceiling.
 After you pass the limited table seats, you’ll stumble upon the wooden counter where you can marvel at Chef Yosuke Suetsugu fish cutting techniques executed with passion.
 When it comes to the cuisine, we recommend the omakase menu, a chef's selection of 5 to 6 courses.
 Alongside the sushi and sashimi offerings, Nonbe Daigaku’s menu offers miso soup, clam noodle soup, grilled fish, and tempura.